-Kindergarten and Prekindergarten

-Introduction
+- 44 tored.
+SIBs should be reserved for truly innovative programs, in which investors bear actual risk.

+- 45

+- 46

+- 47 48

+- 40 49

+- -50

+- 51

+- 52

+- 53

+- 54

+- 55
-The term "early childhood education" is used by educators to refer to educational programs provided for children from birth through age eight.
-Within this eight-year span, there are four separate developmental age groups: infants and toddlers (i.e., children from birth to age three); prekindergarten children (i.e., children age three and up who have not yet entered kindergarten); children in kindergarten; and children in the primary grades (i.e., grades one through three).
-Because there are significant differences in the patterns of growth and learning of the children in each of these developmental age groups, it is appropriate to deal with each group separately rather than consider early childhood education in the aggregate.

-This Policy Statement sets forth NEA's positions with regard to kindergarten and prekindergarten.
-For purposes of discussion, the positions are grouped into two categories-relating to the availability and financing of kindergarten and prekindergarten, and the educational quality of kindergarten and prekindergarten.
+D. Kindergarten and Prekindergarten Adopted by the 2003 Representative Assembly, amended 2013 ntro oduction muc for ch cal ag childu the proof groo with o Th For pr and fi e term "early childhood education" is used by educators to refer to educational programs provided ildren from birth through age eight.
+Within this eight-year span, there are four separate developme e groups: infants and toddlers (i.e., children from birth to age three); prekindergarten children (i.e., ren age three and up who have not yet entered kindergarten); children in kindergarten; and children timary grades (i.e., grades one through three).
+Because there are significant differences in the patter owth and learning of the children in each of these developmental age groups, it is appropriate to deated group separately rather than consider early childhood education in the aggregate.
+Is Policy Statement sets forth NEA's positions with regard to kindergarten and prekindergarten.
+1 urposes of discussion, the positions are grouped into two categories-relating to the availability nancing of kindergarten and prekindergarten, and the educational quality of kindergarten and ndergarten.
+Avai Jability and Einancing Avai lability and Financing A. Ki indergarten 1.
+Availability Because of the proliferation of prekindergarten programs, kindergarten may no longer be the primary bridge between home and formal education.

-Availability and Financing

-A. Kindergarten

-1. Availability

-Because of the proliferation of prekindergarten programs, kindergarten may no longer be the primary bridge between home and formal education.
 But it still serves an important transitional function: in kindergarten children are expected to learn the basic academic and social skills that prepare them for the demands of first and subsequent grades.
-In order to ensure that this expectation is met, kindergarten attendance should be mandatory, and all states should offer a publicly-funded, free, quality kindergarten program.
+In order to ensur that this expectation is met, kindergarten attendance should be mandatory, and all states should offer a publicy-funded, free, high-quality, developmentally appropriate, culturally responsive kindergarten program.
 Wide age spans in kindergarten classes can make it difficult for teachers to implement a curriculum that accommodates children's substantially different levels and paces of learning.
 In order to reduce the age span, there should be a uniform entrance age for kindergarten.
-This means that there should be both a minimum and maximum cut-off date: children should not be allowed to enter kindergarten before they reach a minimum age, or if they are above a maximum age.
-In terms of the uniform age itself, children should be required to have reached age five at the beginning of kindergarten and should be required to enter kindergarten not later than their sixth birthday.
+This mean that there should be both a minimum and maximum cut-off date: children should not be allowed t enter kindergarten before they reach a minimum age, or if they are above a maximum age.
+In terr of the uniform age itself, children should be required to have reached age five at the beginning of kindergarten and should be required to enter kindergarten not later than their sixth birthday.
 The minimum and maximum entrance ages should generally be applied; however, there should be a mechanism that allows for exceptions on a case-by-case basis.
 This mechanism should not simply accommodate any parents who wish to enroll their children in kindergarten before they are five years of age or delay the entrance of their children until after they are six years of age.
 The mechanism should rather include specific criteria for determining whether an exception is warranted, and the final determination should be made by the school district after appropriate consultation with the parents and the kindergarten teacher.
-Because these criteria can best be determined in context, NEA defers in this regard to the judgment of its affiliates, with the following caveat: because of the problems that it generally creates for kindergarten classes, parents who seek to enroll children who are not yet five years of age should bear a particularly heavy burden of persuasion.
+Because these criteria c best be determined in context, NEA defers in this regard to the judgment of its affiliates, with the following caveat: because of the problems that it generally creates for kindergarten classes, parents who seek to enroll children who are not yet five years of age should bear a particularly heavy burden of persuasion.